ivangeevo/tough_environment/## Changelog.md

 - Lava Filled Loose Deepslate Bricks
 - Lava Pillow

++ Added missing text translations for the names of the placed ore block (copper, iron, gold)
 + Changed how stone is created from lava.
 Water must now float on top of the aforementioned lava filled blocks to create the corresponding stone type (stone and deepslate)
 + Changed lava to no longer generate cobblestone when water flows on top of it and to instead create a Lava Pillow block.
-+ Added missing text translations for the names of the placed ore block (copper, iron, gold)
++ Fixed some pathfinding issues for loose slab and stairs blocks
 + Updated the mod to Fabric API 0.116.11, Fabric Loader 0.19.2 & BTWR: Shared Library 0.8.4

 ## v0.13.7